The Monoid Structure on Homotopy Obstructions: The Euler Class Groups

 \subsection{The Vanishing of Euler cycles}

-We use the notations as in (\ref{newEuler}).
-An element $x\in E(P)$ of may be referred to as an Euler cycle.
-In this subsection, we prove a less restrictive version of Corollary \ref{noCostEulerNov25}, using the same method in \cite{BS2}.
+We use the notations as in Definition \ref{newEuler}.
+An element $x\in E(P)$ is, sometimes, referred to as an Euler cycle.
+In this subsection, we prove a less restrictive version of Corollary \ref{noCostEulerNov25}.
 We will follow the arguments in the proof of \cite[Theorem 4.2]{BS2}, which mainly depends on the availability of Subtraction and Addition Principles.
 Accordingly, the following is a version of \cite[Proposition 3.3]{BS2}.